void-linux/void-docs/src/installation/guides/arm-devices/index.md

 better initial approximation of the current time, even without a network connection.

-**Warning**: Images from before 2019-11-09 might have an issue where the installation of the `chrony` package, which comes as the default NTP daemon, is incomplete, and the system will be missing the `chrony` user.
+**Warning**: Images from before 2020-03-16 might have an issue where the installation of the `chrony` package, the default NTP daemon, is incomplete, and the system will be missing the `chrony` user.
 This can be checked in the output of the [getent(1)](https://man.voidlinux.org/getent.1) command, which will be empty if it doesn't exist:

 ```
 $ getent group chrony